 Beyond product safety, we strive to make available the necessary information and products to help parents and caregivers prevent accidental injuries – one of the leading causes of death in children under the age of 14.
-We do this by partnering with organizations like Safe Kids USA and the Injury Free Coalition for Kids to develop tips and guides, and ensuring that our merchandise assortment includes products and equipment like bike helmets and elbow and knee pads.
+We do this by partnering with organizations like First Candle and the Injury Free Coalition for Kids to develop tips and guides, and ensuring that our merchandise assortment includes products and equipment like bike helmets and elbow and knee pads.

 At Toys“R”Us, Inc., we love kids and babies, and our commitment to their safety is non-negotiable.
 You can be sure that at every turn, we will continue to look for ways to fulfill our commitment to the safety of the families we serve.